A.J. Green Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- Green has averaged 56.3 receiving yards per game over his three career matchups against the Rams, 12.8 more than his over/under in Monday's game.
+- Against the Rams, Green has averaged 56.3 receiving yards per game over his three career matchups, 12.8 more than his over/under for Monday's game.

 - In three matchups, Green has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Rams.